 The cornerstone of successful mixed-use districts is multi-modal access.
-Developments that are truly walkable - where people want to walk because it is a pleasant experience - have several important design characteristics.
+Developments that are walkable and create a pleasant and inviting pedestrian environment have several important design characteristics in common.
 They have a street network that has connectivity and is clear and identifiable.
 Dead-end streets and cul-de-sacs do not work well in mixed-use areas.
 When possible, streets should be narrow, include sidewalks, bike lanes or paths, on-street parking, street trees, pedestrian lighting, and other pedestrian-friendly amenities.
 Walkable areas have buildings that engage the pedestrian realm with entrances, windows, and articulated facades.
 Buildings should have architectural detailing that is interesting and, when appropriate, reflective of Penfield's architectural heritage.
 Parking areas should be identifiable but should not dominate the landscape.
 When possible, parking should be located behind buildings and never define primary streets or intersections.
 Streets and parking areas should be well landscaped with plant material and decorative accent pavement.